melkerraad/ScheffleraMonitor/README.md

 # Platform

+Platform-wise, my final setup uses InfluxDB Cloud combined with a locally hosted instance of Grafana.
+Initially, I experimented with a self‑hosted InfluxDB instance on a macOS server, but unfortunately I ran into a lot of networking, firewall, and binding issues that made the development and maintenance difficult.
+Moving to InfluxDB Cloud eliminated many of these issues, and it was very easy to use as a data source in Grafana.

+InfluxDB Cloud offers multiple subscription types, and I decided to go for the free version.
+This version includes 30 days data storage, alerts (only on Slack) and up to 1,000 kb/s reads and 17 kb/s writes for up to 10,000 series.

+---continue---

+Scaling Options: Usage‑based or Annual plan for production: unlimited retention, all alert handlers (including email), higher throughput, larger series count.

 Describe your choice of platform.
 If you have tried different platforms it can be good to provide a comparison.